andypbrowne/andypbrowne/content/blog/new-computer/index.md

 1. [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) - I've always loved video editing and I'm hoping to get to play around a little now that I have a more powerful laptop.
 Bonus points because this is a free app!
 1. [Colour Contrast Checker](https://usecontrast.com/) - I use the mac app to make sure that designs are accessible.
 1. [Mouseless](https://github.com/ueberdosis/mouseless/) - This is a gamified app to learn keyboard shortcuts - which is a superpower of great technologists.
 I just found out that development has been discontinued.
+1. [H&Co Ditital Type Capsule](https://www.typography.com/fonts/digital-type-capsule/overview) - I own this set of typefaces for the Operator Mono which I use in my code editor.
+I also installed [Inter](https://rsms.me/inter/) to use on my website.
+But you are more likely seeing a system font unless you have Inter Variable installed.

 ## Development Stuff